hollance/neural-engine/docs/supported-devices.md

 - iPad Pro 12.9-inch (2nd gen, 2017)
 - Apple TV 4K (1st gen, 2017)

-Devices older than 2016 obviously do not have a Neural Engine.
+Devices older than 2016 (using A10 Fusion or earlier chipsets) obviously do not have a Neural Engine.

 There is currently no Apple Watch with an ANE.